When it comes to chronic illness there are 3 main causes you need to understand.

 (4) Here is some history of lactic acidosis: In the late 1700s “lactic acid” was discovered as a chemical compound.
 It was a slightly foul-smelling, thick, mucousy liquid that was reminiscent of sour milk.
 “Acid” indicated the smelly odor and “lactic” indicated it looked like milk.

-In 1848, lactic acid was found in a majority of cadavers and in the next decade it was discovered in a majority of people with a chronic illness.
+In 1848, lactic acid was found in a majority of cadavers and in the next decade it was discovered in a majority of people with chronic disease conditions.
 These discoveries set the stage of medical research for the next 100 years.
 The main goal of doctors treating the chronically ill was to eliminate lactic acid or it’s breakdown product: lactate.

 Since the 1920’s, it has had several different names, applications, and definitions.